Message from the Vice President

 The owners will be responsible for any fees involving the removing, impounding, and storing of their vehicles.

 Parking permits are required for all students parking on campus.
+You can obtain a parking permit at ChapDesk.
 Each permit has a color designation for parking permissions on campus.
 Students receive a copy of these permissions as well as an outlined map when they receive their permit.
 Permissions and maps may also be found on the public safety page of LCU.edu.

 A color-coded system is used for parking on campus.
 Please observe the following: